 A key government priority is to assess and improve outcomes in long-term conditions.
 Traditional clinical outcomes indicators such as mortality or improvements in physical health may not be informative enough to monitor outcomes in long-term conditions.
 Care of people with long-term conditions is likely to be complex, and there is a need to move beyond more traditional domains of health outcomes to capture a broader sense of what people living with these conditions value and aspire to in terms of their quality of life.

 With the movement in health and social care services towards integrated care, a new questionnaire applicable across long-term conditions (physical and mental health) is needed.

 Aims of the “Living with Long-term Conditions” Project

-    The aim of the research programme is to develop a self-report questionnaire for long-term conditions, that is valid and acceptable for people with single or multiple long-term conditions.
+The aim of the research programme is to develop a self-report questionnaire that is valid and acceptable for people with single or multiple long-term conditions.
 It is envisaged that the questionnaire will capture both traditional and non-traditional outcomes and be relevant and meaningful for health and social care providers in terms of monitoring and improving management and outcomes of long-term conditions.

-    Acknowledgement of funding & Disclaimer
+Acknowledgement of funding and Disclaimer

 This study is funded partly by the Department of Health (DH) in England and the National Institute for Health Research (NIHR).

 The DH funds this programme of research as part of the Quality and Outcomes of Person-centred Care Policy Research Unit (QORU) which is a collaboration of the Universities of Kent, Oxford and the London School of Economics and Political Science (LSE).
 For more information, please visit the QORU website.